scala/docs.scala-lang/_sips/sips/2016-01-11-static-members.md

 }
 {% endhighlight %}

-Under the proposed scheme users will be able to opt-in to have the field `f` defined in the inner object `I` emited as a static field.
+Under the proposed scheme users will be able to opt-in to have the field `f` defined in the inner object `I` emitted as a static field.
 In case `O.d` is annotated with `@static` the field will be created as a static field `d` in `class O`.
 If not annotated, it will be created in the companion module with a static forwarder `d` in `class O`.